-Alternative 2 would include removal of all CCR from AP2, moisture conditioning the CCR, as needed, to facilitate excavating, loading, and transporting CCR to either an on-site or off-site landfill, backfilling the excavation, and groundwater monitoring.
+Alternative 2, Closure by Removal (CBR), would include removal of all CCR from the OWAP, moisture conditioning the CCR as needed to facilitate excavating, loading, and transporting CCR to either an on-site or off-site landfill, backfilling the excavation, and groundwater monitoring.

-Alternative 2 would require transporting more than an estimated 33,600 truckloads of materials (420,000 CY of CCR; assuming 12.5 CY per load) to either an on-site or off-site location for disposal.
+Alternative 2 would require transporting more than 50,400 loads of materials (630,000 CY of CCR, assuming 12.5 CY per load) to either an on-site or off-site location for disposal.
 This would result in increased risk to the public, particularly for the off-site disposal alternative, increased greenhouse gas emissions and carbon footprint, and increased potential for fugitive dust exposure.
-The existing on-site landfill does not have adequate capacity and the regulatory approval process for a new on-site landfill could take multiple levels of approval, including environmental permits and local authorization.
-Opposition to such projects and regulatory approvals would take 5 to 10 years before construction could commence.
-Transporting ash to an offsite landfill also presents concerns about available landfill capacity and community impacts, safety concerns, and project duration.
-Given the volume of ash, it is expected to take approximately 2 years (assuming 60 truckloads per day, 5 days per week) to remove the ash and transport it to an off-site landfill.
+The existing on-site landfill does not have adequate capacity and the regulatory approval process for a new on-site landfill would take multiple levels of approval, including environmental permits and local authorization.
+Opposition to such projects and regulatory approvals would take 5 to10 years before construction could commence.
+Transporting ash to an off-site landfill also presents concerns about available landfill capacity and community impacts, safety concerns, and project duration.
+Given the volume of ash, it is expected to take approximately 3 years (assuming 60 trucks per day, 5 days per week) to remove the ash and transport it to an off-site landfill.

-Alternative 2 would address the primary source of groundwater impacts by removing the CCR (the primary source of groundwater impacts), but the secondary source of groundwater impacts (underlying saturated soils that have been in contact with CCR-impacted groundwater) would not begin to diminish until the primary source is removed.
+This alternative would address the primary source of groundwater impacts by removing the CCR (primary source of groundwater impacts), but the secondary source of groundwater impacts would not begin to diminish until the primary source is removed, approximately 3 years after removal begins.